urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 For an introduction, read my previous post [An Introduction to Variation Graphs] or [Untangling graphical pangenomics] by Erik Garrison.

-Core to the variation graph is the maintenance of a tight mapping between the reference and the graph.
+Core to variation graphs is the maintenance of a tight mapping between the reference and the graph.
-To maintain this mapping we establish a *coordinate system*, a way to reliably associate a section on the graph, within the reference and vice versa.
+To maintain this mapping we establish a *coordinate system* — a way to reliably associate a node in the graph, with a position in the reference and vice versa.
 ![coordinate systems]

 # A Coordinate System
-We use the concepts of **offset** and **ref** to maintain a coordinate system.
+We use the concepts **offset** and **ref** to maintain a coordinate system.

-An **offset** is a 1 indexed number of bases from the first node where the variation occurs.
-They lend themselves nicely to graphs and it's how variations are viewed traditionally.
+An **offset** is the number of bases from the first node where the variation occurs; offsets are one-indexed in the reference but zero-indexed in the graph.
+Offsets are suited to translating linear reference to graphs because it's how variations are viewed within the reference anyway.

 For example, we could represent a variation "A" occuring at position 3 in the reference "ATCGAT" as:
 ![offsets]

 *Notice how we start counting from 0 in the graph?
-We call that being 0 indexed.*
+We call that being zero-indexed.*

-A **ref** is a unique identifier of the reference from which a variation has been derived.
+A **ref** is a unique identifier which we get from the reference [description line].
+A graph created from just one reference will have all nodes contain the same value in the `ref` field.

-The following are some problems that arise from this coordinate system that I shall delve into in a later post.
-They are a matter of progressive update and alignment not a matter of initial graph construction and are therefore beyond the scope of this post.
+As you may have suspected, some problems arise from this coordinate system.
+They are a matter of *progressive update* and *read alignment* but not a matter of initial graph construction and are therefore beyond the scope of this post.
+They include:

  1. Dealing with nodes that are from alignments i.e. not aligned to a linear sequence